Thought Cloning: Learning to Think while Acting by Imitating Human Thinking: Discussion and Conclusion

 Our research findings are focused on two main areas.
 First, our Thought Cloning (TC) agent demonstrated superior performance compared to Behavioral Cloning (BC), effectively showcasing its capabilities in generalization, exploration, planning, replanning, and adaptation to various situations.
 Second, we presented empirical evidence underscoring the benefits Thought Cloning provides in AI Safety and Interpretability.
 The robust interpretability of the TC agent not only help developers in diagnosing AI systems, but also contributes to AI safety, as evidenced by mechanisms such as Precrime Intervention.
 Our empirical results on steerability further spotlight the potential of TC agents in effectively collaborating with humans to tackle complex tasks.

 We utilized a synthetic dataset and trained a model from scratch as a proof of concept.
-However, the full vision for the TC framework, and where we expect it to truly shine, will be when Thought Cloning agents are trained on internet-scale datasets of humans thinking out loud while acting, such as YouTube videos and their narration \cite{baker2022video,fan2022minedojo} (whether in closed caption transcripts or directly from audio).
+However, the full vision for the TC framework will be when Thought Cloning agents are trained on internet-scale datasets of humans thinking out loud while acting, such as YouTube videos and their narration \cite{baker2022video,fan2022minedojo} (whether in closed caption transcripts or directly from audio).
 Consider the prospect of an agent that has both learned to think and act like humans in a huge variety of settings.
 Much like the thoughts of human children are guided by teachers, our agents could become skilled at planning, replanning, reasoning, and explaining their thinking to us (either via their outputs or because we have the unique ability to observe the thoughts in their minds).
-The vision for utilizing internet-scale datasets is also supported by the experimental results presented in Section \ref{section:generalization}, which suggest that the current bottleneck in agent capability is its high-level thinking, a skill that could be substantially enhanced by scaling to vast online data.
+The vision for utilizing internet-scale datasets is also supported by the empirical results in Section \ref{section:generalization}, which suggest that the current bottleneck in agent capability is its high-level thinking, a skill that could be enhanced by scaling to vast online data.
+Additionally, we trained all models from scratch in this paper.
+In more complex domains, we anticipate that the utilization of pre-trained Transformer-based models could be beneficial.

-Of course, there are also risks associated with such agents, from the same ones that occur with language models trained on our written thoughts, such as bias \cite{mehrabi2021survey,gehman-etal-2020-realtoxicityprompts,bender2021dangers} and otherwise emulating undesirable human thoughts, but also in terms of AI Safety and Existential Risk \cite{ecoffet2020open,bostrom2002a,yudkowsky2008artificial}.
+Moreover, Thought Cloning can also improve Foundation Models (FMs) by enabling a separate “thought channel” where they can output thoughts that get fed back in when they are planning and answering.
+Recent studies indicate that FMs can benefit from contexts they self-generate, such as reasoning steps \cite{weichain,yao2022react}.
+Thought Cloning can amplify this advantage by training FMs with Thought Cloning data which includes not only the answers or solutions (action data) but also the reasoning behind them (thought data).
+For example, a human programmer needs the ability to think when developing software, but in a way where those thoughts are not part of the final output.
+However, current LLMs are not trained this way.
+In addition to performance gains, adding such a thought channel to FMs allows all of the AI Safety and Interpretability advantages of Thought Cloning, including Precrime Intervention, to be added to the world-changing FM technology.